Why study in the QUT Business School?

-As business and financial markets have become increasingly globalised, the significance of the differences in international, financial, accounting policies, and disclosure and reporting practices, has become more important, especially from the perspective of management, financial analysts and other users of financial statements including trillion dollar pension/superannuation funds.
+As business and financial markets have become increasingly globalised, the significance of the differences in international, financial accounting policies and disclosure and reporting practices, have become more important, especially from the perspective of management, financial analysts and other users of financial statements including trillion dollar pension/superannuation funds.
 For these key interest groups, it is vital not only to be aware of international differences in financial accounting policies and practices, but also to be able to assess their impact on earnings and assets and key performance indicators and ratios, for example, return on assets.
-Additional key issues in globalised business operations relate to an understanding and appreciation of cultural diversity issues and the global trends in global corporate sustainability, international taxation and international audit.
+Additional key issues in globalised business operations relate to an understanding and appreciation of cultural diversity issues and the global trends in foreign currency transactions and hedging, global corporate sustainability, international taxation and international audit.

 Individuals and businesses may organise their affairs through various legal structures.
 One of the most common ways to organise a business structure is through incorporation.
 Accordingly, accountants should have a detailed knowledge about this particular type of business structure.

 This course is developed for students who will be, or intend to embark on careers as, financial advisors and planners, accountants, auditors, business analysts and stockbrokers.
 It is designed to aid the students' understanding of the regulatory fundamentals and the key provisions of the law and regulations relating to corporate securities and financial services.